 postScriptum is funded only by Sarat Centenary College and does not receive any kind of sponsorship.

-All academic and research articles submitted for publication in postScriptum are subject to editorial review and Single Blind Peer Review.
-Editorial review reserves the right to reject a paper without sending for peer review if submission guidelines are grossly neglected.
+All academic and research articles submitted for publication in postScriptum are subject to editorial review and Double Blind Single Peer Review process.
+Editorial review reserves the right to reject a paper without sending it for peer review if submission guidelines are grossly neglected.

 Popular articles, book, film/media reviews are subject to editorial review only.

-In all cases the author of an article is informed through e-Mail.
-We consider that information about the status of article submitted for publication is a right of the authors.
+In all cases, the author of an article is informed through e-Mail.
+We consider that information about the status of an article submitted for publication is a right of the authors.